vtanja/JSD/README.md

 # DSL for generating Web applications

 Our language can generate Spring Boot + Angular applications.
 The language itself is inspired by [raml](https://github.com/raml-org/raml-spec) language.
 SBAG will generate admin interface for managing each entity defined in your SBAG definition and create custom paths that you can override and create fancy new features!
+SBAG has configured Spring Security with basic authorization and authentication.

 ## Grammar